 At last India has a semi-sensible tourist visa system although you still have to fill out the online paperwork ahead of time.
-Start early as the process is particular and bureaucratic.
+Start the process early as it is particular and bureaucratic.

-First, you must fill out the form online more than 4 days prior to arrival, then you can get a Tourist Visa On Arrival (TVOA).
-You can fill out the form up a month prior to arrival, and we suggest you start on this early.
-The 30 days starts on your arrival in India and is multiple entry too (within that 60 days from your first arrival).
+First, you must fill out the form online more than 4 days prior to arrival, then you can get your e-visa (TVOA).
+You can fill out the form up to 120 days prior to arrival, and we suggest you start on this early.
+The 60 day visa validity starts on your arrival in India and is multiple entry too (within that 60 days from your first arrival).

 When arriving at Delhi, go to the TVOA counters which are at the very end of the Immigration hall.
 Don't line up at the normal passport counters.